rockavoldy/Acer-E5-476G-Hackintosh/README.md

 - SD Card reader (USB Interface, not supported yet)
 - Facetime, iMessage (need to call Apple Support, seems like my Apple ID has been blocked for this device for attempt at my first build)
 - DRM broken, only can play FairPlay 1.x

+## Notes
+- Remap Brightness keys to Fn+PrtScr & Fn+Pause Break.
+And Volume keys to Fn+F11 (NumLock) & Fn+F12 (ScrLock).
+And i am also disable Fn+Arrow key, you can see SSDT-PS2K to change this if you don’t like my mapping.

 ## Images